-CATEGORY YES NO All male U.S. citizens who are 18 but not yet 26 years old, except as noted below: Х MILITARY RELATED Members of the Armed Forces on active duty (active duty for training does not constitute "active duty" for registration purposes) X Cadets and Midshipmen at Service Academies or Coast Guard Academy X Cadets at the Merchant Marine Academy Х Students in Officer Procurement Programs at the Citadel, University of North Georgia, Norwich University, Virginia Military Institute, Texas A&M University, Virginia Polytechnic Institute and State University ROTC Students Х National Guardsmen and Reservists not on active duty / Civil Air Patrol members Х Delayed Entry Program enlistees Х Separatees from Active Military Service, separated for any reason before age 26 X Men rejected for enlistment for any reason before age 26 Х IMMIGRANTS Lawful non-immigrants on current non-immigrant visas. Х Permanent resident immigrants (USCIS Form I-551) Seasonal agricultural workers (H-2A Visa) Refugee, parolee, and asylee immigrants Undocumented immigrants Х Dual national U.S. citizens Х CONFINED Incarcerated, or hospitalized, or institutionalized for medical reasons X PHYSICAL OR MENTAL DISABILITY Able to function in public with or without assistance Х Continually confined to a residence, hospital, or institution TRANSGENDER OR NON-BINARY PEOPLE U.S. citizens or immigrants who are born male and have changed their gender to female or non-binary Х Individuals who are born female and have changed their gender to male or non-binary х
+CATEGORY YES NO All male U.S. citizens who are 18 but not yet 26 years old, except as noted below. Х MILITARY RELATED Members of the Armed Forces on active duty (Note that "active duty for training" does not constitute "active duty" for registration purposes.)
+X Cadets and midshipmen at service academies or the Coast Guard Academy X Cadets at the Merchant Marine Academy X Students in officer-procurement programs at The Citadel, University of North Georgia, Norwich University, Virginia Military Institute, Texas A&M University, and Virginia Polytechnic Institute and State University X ROTC students Х National Guardsmen and reservists not on active duty / Civil Air Patrol members Х Delayed Entry Program enlistees X Separatees from active military service, separated for any reason before age 26 X Males rejected for enlistment for any reason before age 26 X IMMIGRANTS Lawful non-immigrants on current non-immigrant visas Х Permanent resident immigrants (USCIS Form I-551) X Seasonal agricultural workers (H-2A visa) Refugee, parolee, and asylee immigrants Х Undocumented immigrants Х Dual national U.S. citizens Х CONFINED Incarcerated, hospitalized, or institutionalized for medical reasons X PHYSICAL OR MENTAL DISABILITY Able to function in public with or without assistance Х Continually confined to a residence, hospital, or institution X TRANSGENDER OR NON-BINARY PEOPLE U.S. citizens or immigrants who are born male and identify as female or non-binary Х Individuals who are born female and identify as male or non-binary Х

-Must register within 30 days of release unless already age 26.
+Males must register within 30 days of release unless already age 26.
 To be fully exempt you must have been on active duty or confined continuously from age 18 to 26.

-Residents of Puerto Rico, Guam, Virgin Islands, and Northern Mariana Islands are U.S. citizens.
+Male residents of Puerto Rico, Guam, Virgin Islands, and Northern Mariana Islands are U.S. citizens.
 Citizens of American Samoa are nationals and must register when they are habitual residents of the United States or have resided in the United States for at least one year.
 Habitual residence is presumed, and registration is required, whenever a national or a citizen of the Republic of the Marshall Islands, the Federated States of Micronesia, or Palau, resides in the United States for more than one year in any status, except when the individual resides in the United States as an employee of the government of his homeland or as a student who entered the United States for the purpose of full-time studies, as long as such person maintains that status.